lanaelsanyoura/DLaaS-Getting-StartedTutorial/README.md

 #### 3.3 Create and configure your aws profile.

-Use `aws` tool to add `access_key_id` and `secret_access_key` to a profile and give any name to your profile. say, `my_profile` (leave the other fields as None).
+Use the `aws` tool to add `access_key_id` and `secret_access_key` to a profile and give a name to your profile, e.g. <my_aws_profile>.

 ```
-aws configure --profile my_profile
+aws configure --profile <my_aws_profile>
 ```
+The above command will ask for your `access_key_id` and `secret_access_key`.

-Provide `access_key_id` and `secret_access_key` when requested.
-Press enter if anything else is requested. [none]
+Press enter for all other fields requested. [none]

 #### 3.4.
 Create an alias:

 First, lets create an alias for repeating parts of the command.

 Mac OS users:
-`alias aws='aws --endpoint-url=http://s3-api.us-geo.objectstorage.softlayer.net'`
+`alias bxaws='aws --profile my_aws_profile --endpoint-url=http://s3-api.us-geo.objectstorage.softlayer.net'`

 Windows OS users:
-`doskey aws=aws --endpoint-url=http://s3-api.us-geo.objectstorage.softlayer.net $*`
+`doskey bxaws=aws --profile my_aws_profile --endpoint-url=http://s3-api.us-geo.objectstorage.softlayer.net $*`

 #### 3.5.
 Create a bucket:

 Now, lets make a bucket and name it something unique!
-Buckets are named globally, which means that only one IBM Cloud account can have a bucket with a particular name. **NB: the bucket names may not contain upper-case, underscores, dashes, periods, etc. Just use simple text, e.g., below we call the bucket "mybucket".
+Buckets are named globally, which means that only one IBM Cloud account can have a bucket with a particular name. **NB: the bucket names may not contain upper-case, underscores, dashes, periods, etc. Just use simple text, e.g., below we call the bucket "mybucket", but consider adding your userid as part of the bucket name.
 ```
 bucket_name="mybucket"
-aws --profile <PROFILE_NAME> s3api create-bucket --bucket <your-bucket-name>
+bxaws s3api create-bucket --bucket <your-bucket-name>
 ```

 ## Congratulations you are done with the one-time SETUP!